amjhd94/BigData-quality-assessment/README.md

 <img src="https://user-images.githubusercontent.com/110791799/185217610-b11261cb-b270-4bc7-8aa9-ab45219bb7aa.png" alt="conv" width="500"/>

-In the figure above, the log pdf error metric is computed by
+In the figure above, the log pdf error metric is computed by the following to ensure if the rare/extreme events are accounted for:

 <img src="https://user-images.githubusercontent.com/110791799/185176409-7e8d3751-1027-41ae-8618-86f96f408c23.png" alt="equ1" width="300"/>

-### Note: The `SDE_forecast_ActiveSampling.py` code implements the same algorithms to select most informative data subsets for forecasting stochastic time series
+### Note: The `SDE_forecast_ActiveSampling.py` code implements the same algorithms to select most informative data subsets for forecasting stochastic time series.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.